c4pt000/docker-dosbox-oldstyle-acid-ansi-artwork-june-1995/README.md

-how does this scumbag get away with almost 20k USD per listing compared to other art on opensea.io? https://opensea.io/assets/0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb/6166  <<<<<---?????????????? is THIS him the modern bazooka joe bubble gum?? they look like a pokeman style of collect them all criminal mug shots drawn on bazooka joe bubble gum wrappers?
+how does the person get away with almost 20k USD per listing compared to other art on opensea.io? https://opensea.io/assets/0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb/6166  <<<<<---?????????????? is THIS him the modern bazooka joe bubble gum?? they look like a pokeman style of collect them all criminal mug shots drawn on bazooka joe bubble gum wrappers?